Getting Started

 These docs will walk you through how to make a HLR Lookup, what you should expect to see in the response, what the response means and how you can use the API to request additional information.

-If you have any questions not covered in our Knowledge Base, we've answered some of our most common questions on our FAQ's page.
+If you have any questions not covered in this Knowledge Base, we've answered some of our most common questions on our FAQ page.
 If you still need help just get in touch, we're always happy to help.

 Coverage